matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     start peeking into the parent space, enabling it to find other rooms in that space and group them together.

-    XXX how do we avoid abuse where randoms claim that their room is part of a space it's not?
+    To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.room.parent` events unless their sender has a sufficient power-level to send an `m.room.child` event in the parent.

-    XXX do we need an "order" in this direction too?

 This structure means that rooms can end up with multiple parents.
 This implies that the room will appear multiple times in the room list hierarchy.